College of Arts & Sciences

 Residential Academic Programs (RAPs) are elective programs in which students live together in a residence hall, share common academic interests, participate in specially-tailored small first-year classes, have unique access to faculty and engage in co-curricular activities that reinforce the program’s academic theme.
 RAP classes satisfy A&S Gen Ed or major requirements and are taught by dynamic, award-winning faculty specializing in the first-year experience.
 Courses are taught in classrooms within the residence hall, with an average of only 20 students per class.
 The RAPs generate a sense of belonging among their students through the intertwined efforts of the teaching faculty, staff and student employees.
 Students apply to participate in a RAP by selecting a residence hall with a RAP in their housing choices.
 With a focus on student academic success and wellness, the RAPs help students transition to CU.

-In the College of Arts & Sciences, there are seven RAPs to choose from, each with their own theme.
+In the College of Arts & Sciences, there are six RAPs to choose from, each with their own theme.

 Creative Minds RAP